Returns a collection of Transaction response objects.

 ResourceCollection<Transaction> collection = gateway.transaction().search(searchRequest);

-Dispute date range
+Dispute date rangeanchor

 TransactionSearchRequest searchRequest = new TransactionSearchRequest()